AI-Driven Engineering Leadership

 Askona — AI leadership and enterprise architecture

-• • Action: enterprise architecture + hands-on AI leadership; AI bot over data lake (NL -> SQL), personally designed and trained next best offer ML model, order lifecycle timestamp tracker, AI-assisted coding in practical microservices, and dozens of training sessions for 100-200 participants each.
+• • Action: enterprise architecture + hands-on AI leadership; event-driven integration (Kafka/RabbitMQ/API) as the backbone between teams and services; AI bot over data lake (NL -> SQL), personally designed and trained next best offer ML model, order lifecycle timestamp tracker, AI-assisted coding in practical microservices, and dozens of training sessions for 100-200 participants each.

 Open case